 Just owning the tools above isn’t going to guarantee a company effective knowledge management.
 Organizations have to take extra measures to ensure tools are utilized properly and often for a thriving, constructive KMS.

 Many employees may think the workflow involved in KM are too time-consuming.
 One of the key aspects of creating a potent KMS is to instill a culture where knowledge sharing is prioritized.
-Managers should aim to fit knowledge collection tasks into existing workflows.
+Managers should aim to fit knowledge collection tasks into existing workflows to ensure that sharing knowledge and documenting it fits easily into their day to day.

 Once these measures are in place, employees will change the way they approach knowledge management and see the benefits of these tools.